Skepticality

-Skepticality is the official podcast of The Skeptics Society's Skeptic magazine.
+Skepticality was the official podcast of The Skeptics Society's Skeptic magazine.
 Beginning in May 2005, the podcast explores rational thought, skeptical ideas, and famous myths from around the world and throughout history.
 Each episode is an audio magazine featuring regular segments by contributors who are specialized in specific areas of critical thought followed by featured content which is usually in the form of an interview with a researcher, author, or individual who is helping promote skeptical thought and/or science in an effective way.
 It has featured interviews with James Randi, and scientists, such as authors and astronomers Phil Plait and Neil deGrasse Tyson, Greg Graffin from Bad Religion, Adam Savage from the MythBusters, songwriter Jill Sobule, author Ann Druyan and science communicator Bill Nye.

 Skepticality is co-hosted by Derek Colanduno and "Swoopy" Robynn McCarthy.

 The last released episode is from 28 August 2019.